Request for Proposals: the work of the humanities in a changing climate

-Application Deadline: October 31st, 2016, 5:00 p.m., Central Time
+Application Deadline: October 31st, 2017, 5:00 p.m., Central Time

-The Humanities without Walls consortium invites applications for funding from cross-institutional teams of faculty and graduate students wishing to collaboratively pursue research topics related to “The Work of the Humanities in a Changing Climate.”
+The Humanities Without Walls consortium invites applications for funding from cross-institutional teams of faculty and graduate students wishing to collaboratively pursue research topics related to “The Work of the Humanities in a Changing Climate.”

-This new research initiative continues to link the consortium partners in a common commitment to intellectual exchange and dialogue, this time around a broad question that resonates with many contemporary humanist scholars—namely, what is the work of the humanities in a changing climate?
+This research initiative links the consortium partners in a common commitment to intellectual exchange and dialogue, this time around a broad question that resonates with many contemporary humanist scholars—namely, what is the work of the humanities in a changing climate?
 This rubric is intended to be both intellectually focused and capacious.
 In its narrowest interpretation, it calls for collaborative work on climate change, arguably the most pressing grand challenge of our time.
 We seek collaborative research in the field of environmental humanities, broadly conceived, as well as the development of new humanities-centered paradigms for thinking through the limits and possibilities of climate change policy.
-We do so out of a conviction that the current climate crisis has deep historical roots yet to be fully tapped; that it calls for new philosophies and theories of the human and the anthropocene; that its fictions and visual cultures bear mightily on its material consequences, past, present and future; and that collaborative research on these questions and more is indispensable to scholarly expertise on the subject, in the humanities and beyond.
+We do so out of a conviction that the current climate crisis has deep historical roots yet to be fully tapped; that it calls for new philosophies and theories of the human and the Anthropocene; that its fictions and visual cultures bear mightily on its material consequences, past, present and future; and that collaborative research on these questions and more is indispensable to scholarly expertise on the subject, in the humanities and beyond.

 As a metaphor, climate change is pluripotent: it offers humanists the opportunity to think expansively about the meanings of “climate” and “change” as they manifest in their own research, and to bring their contributions to bear on cognate questions in the present.
 Thus “The Work of Humanities in a Changing Climate” also hails scholars who wish to consider the pressure of other forms of contemporary “climate change” on their fields of inquiry—from a changing racial climate to a changing economic climate to the changing notion of “the public” and what it means for the intellectual work environments of humanists.

-Proposals should include a detailed Graduate Humanities Lab Practicum experience for graduate students.
-Collaborators should explore similar environments across the contemporary university campus—e.g., the chemistry lab, design studio, and research seminar—as models for how best to organize their work, but the specific design and implementation of this practicum experience is up to the collaborators.
-Ideas for what a Humanities Lab Practicum could and should look like should arise out of the intellectual content of research projects themselves, with graduate students as equal partners.
-So, for example, the collaborative research practice that might emerge from environmental histories in medieval Europe would likely be quite different from those that stem from curating the climate of racial micro-aggressions in the wake of Ferguson (to give two hypothetical examples).
-Graduate students are the best possible drivers of this aspect of research practice, and it is possible that in some cases, projects would benefit most from graduate students doing a critical ethnography of the research collaboration itself, rather than engaging in research work that was not directly connected to their dissertation work.
-Regardless of the structure, and in keeping with more traditional research methods, proposals will need to link the design of the collaborative practice design itself to the substance of the research, and vice versa.
+Collaborators should consider spaces and forms typically available in university settings—e.g., the chemistry lab, design studio, and research seminar—as models for how best to organize their work, but the specific design and implementation of the practicum experience is up to the research group.
+Ideas for what a Humanities Lab Practicum could and should look like will arise out of the intellectual content of research projects themselves, with graduate students as equal partners.
+So, for example, the collaborative research practices that might emerge from environmental histories in medieval Europe would likely be quite different from those that stem from curating the climate of racial micro-aggressions in the wake of Ferguson (to give two hypothetical examples).
+Proposals should detail how the Grad Lab practicum is to be structured so that the graduate students involved end up with an understanding of what collaboration means for humanities scholars across fields and institutions.

-The Humanities Without Walls renewal grant includes funding specifically allocated for this practicum component to support up to two graduate programs per project via stipend.
-Proposal budgets should include a $10,500 stipend for each of the two graduate students ($21,000 total for two students per year) for the duration of the project’s period of performance, with tuition and fee waivers to be generated by each home institution, as they are not an allowable on the HWW grant.
-If a tuition and fee waiver cannot secured from the home institution(s) of one or both graduate students, the $21,000 can be disbursed as summer money.
+The Humanities Without Walls renewal grant includes funding specifically allocated for the Graduate Humanities Lab Practicum.
+Proposal budgets must include a $10,500 stipend for two graduate students ($21,000 total/year) for two years of the project period.
+Tuition and fee waivers must be generated by each home institution, as they are not an allowable on the HWW grant.
+If a tuition and fee waiver cannot be secured from the home institution of one or both graduate students, the $21,000 can be disbursed as summer money.
 Participating graduate students may be from the primary and/or collaborating institutions.
 The minimum of two graduate student participants is per project, not per institution.

 All collaborators on funded proposals also commit to showcasing their results to undergraduates on their campus and/or beyond.
 As with our approach to the Graduate Humanities Lab Practicum, we leave the format for such engagement open to the collaborators.
 Many of the consortium partner humanities centers have established mechanisms for linking undergraduates to their events and mission and they will be encouraged to make use of those channels to help guarantee undergraduate participation.
 All proposals are required to elaborate their ideas for such presentations and to budget accordingly.

-Scholars interested in submitting proposals for this grand research challenge may find a model budget and budget narrative on the HWW website.
-Scholars may also find more information, including model budgets, about the projects funded through the previous grand research challenge, “The Global Midwest,” on the HWW website.
-The selection criteria for “Changing Climate” projects may also be found on the HWW website and can provide additional insight into what previous selection committees have sought in terms of strong, compelling, well designed proposals.
+Scholars may find more information about the projects funded through the previous grand research challenge, “The Global Midwest,” on the HWW website.
+The selection criteria for “Changing Climate” projects may also be found on the HWW website and can provide additional insight into what previous selection committees have sought in terms of strong, compelling, well-designed proposals.